 - Emulsifying dressing can be slightly tricky if you are not familiar with the process.
 I recommend using the immersion blender method if you have one.

-💬 How to use this Creamy Caesar Salad Dressing
+💬 How to use this flavorful dressing

-Kale Caesar Salad - My favorite salad at home!
-A healthy caesar salad recipe made with shredded kale, radicchio,(or purple cabbage), grated carrots, garlic croutons, and parmesan cheese.
+- Kale Caesar Salad: My favorite salad at home!
+Combine shredded kale, radicchio (or purple cabbage), grated carrots, garlic croutons, and parmesan cheese.

-Really, you can dress any salad with this dressing.
-Its' that good!
+- Really, you can dress any salad with this dressing.
+It's that good!

-Use as a dip for breadsticks or for these Parmesan Garlic Bread Bites.
+- Use as a dip for breadsticks or for these Parmesan Garlic Bread Bites.

-Use as a sauce for a chicken caesar inspired pizza.
+- Use as a sauce for a chicken Caesar-inspired pizza.

 💬 How to store

-Store in an airtight container in the refrigerator for up to 5 days.
+- Store in an airtight container in the refrigerator for up to 5 days.

-The metal lids that come with the mason jars will work, but tend to react with the acids in the dressing and can get a little funky.
+- The metal lids that come with the mason jars will work, but they tend to react with the acids in the dressing and can get a little funky.
 It won't hurt the dressing, just wastes a little.

-Freezing is not recommended.
+- Freezing is not recommended.

-🍴 Recipe
+Recipe

 Homemade Caesar Dressing Recipe (without anchovies)